Your free business.com+ membership unlocks exclusive tech deals and advisor support

 7. Clutter can increase anxiety.

 Workstations can also accumulate clutter and foster disorganization.
-As an employee, take a few minutes at the beginning or end of your day to organize your workspace, sanitize surfaces and make a to-do list.
+As an employee, take a few minutes at the start or end of the day to tidy your desk, wipe down surfaces and jot down your top priorities.
 You’ll feel calmer and more in control as you approach your work.

 8. Confining spaces stifle movement and flow.